eyasir2047/FoodiePal/README.md

 ## Platform, Library & Tools

-+ Java - A high-level, object-oriented programming language used to develop this project
++ Java - A high-level,robust object-oriented programming language used to develop this project

 + JavaFX- A software platform for creating and delivering desktop applications!